att/netarbiter/sds/ceph-docker/examples/helm/README.md

    ```
    ./diskpart.sh <dev> <part_size> <part_num> <num_of_parts> [typecode]

-   # Example: Create 8 journal partitions in /dev/sdb with the size of 10GiB.
+   # Example: Create 8 journal partitions each with the size of 10GiB in /dev/sdb.
    ./diskpart.sh /dev/sdb 10 1 8 ceph-journal
    ```